-Hong Kong Accounting Standard 32 Financial Instruments: Presentation (HKAS 32) is set out in paragraphs 2-100 and Application Guidance.
+Hong Kong Accounting Standard 32 Financial Instruments: Disclosure and Presentation (HKAS 32) is set out in paragraphs 42-100 and Appendices A and B and Application Guidance.
 All the paragraphs have equal authority.
-HKAS 32 should be read in the context of its objective and the Basis for Conclusions, the Preface to Hong Kong Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
+HKAS 32 should be read in the context of its objective and the Basis for Conclusions, the Preface to Hong Kong Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.